ghostof1337projects/BarlettaSpammer/README.md

 - Option to reset token
 - Status changer
 - Message typing show
-- Option to play mp3 files in the background
 - Spams super fast
 - Checks for internet connection at startup
 - Supports UTF-8